Samson Lardy Anyenini: Career

 He holds a Master degree of Laws in Alternative Dispute Resolution, his practice focus on International Commercial and Investment Arbitration.
 He is an Associate of the Chartered Institute of Arbitrators.
 He has consulted for and delivered special papers for professional institutions and special organizations including the Judicial Service of Ghana and the local chapter of global watchdog Ghana Integrity Initiative and Ghana Anti-Corruption Coalition, Ghana Centre for Democratic Development.
 He was recently invited to serve on the Board of the International Lawyers Assisting Workers (ILAW) Network.

 Awards

-Samson won the Best Journalist for 2019 GIJ Annual Awards.
+Samson won GJA's P.V.
+Ansah Journalist of the Year 2019 Awards.